How to build credit in the U.S. as a new immigrant

 • Applying for a Social Security number (SSN), opening a bank account and applying for a credit card are possible first steps toward building credit in the U.S.

-• Practicing good financial habits like paying bills on time and applying only for the credit you need can help you build credit.
+• Practicing good financial habits like paying bills on time and applying only for the credit you need may help you build good credit.

 See if you’re pre-approved